hagerhamed1420/MTA_Project-/README.md

 No service surpassed a 75% recovery level

-Traffic via bridges and tunnels had the strongest recovery (+3%)
+Bridges and tunnels traffic showed the strongest recovery (+3%)

 Access-A-Ride (AAR) recovered by approximately 25%

-Winter months had the lowest ridership; fall had the highest
+Winter had the lowest ridership; fall had the highest

-Buses were initially higher than subways post-COVID but were surpassed by subways in late 2022
+Buses initially exceeded subways post-COVID, but were surpassed by subways by late 2022

 Metro North and Long Island Rail Road showed synchronized trends